jenniferestigene/thesis-climate-gov-preparedness-rights-/README.md

 ---

+##  Results Summary

+This thesis presents a global, data-driven assessment of how effectively governments protect human rights during climate-related disasters.
+Covering over two decades (2000–2023), the study applies a classification framework, geospatial analysis, and regression models to evaluate government preparedness and its relationship to disaster outcomes and rights risks.

+This thesis focuses on eight fundamental human rights most at risk during climate-related disasters: the right to life, right to shelter, right to health, right to water, right to food, right to aid, right to education, and the right to a healthy environment.

+### Key Findings

+- **Over half of all disasters (52.1%)** were classified as “Prepared,” while **15.8%** were categorized as “Not Prepared.”
+However, preparedness levels varied dramatically by region and disaster type.

+- **Floods and earthquakes** were the most frequently well-managed disaster types.
+In contrast, **droughts and extreme temperatures** showed the highest rates of under-preparedness, highlighting major institutional gaps for slow-onset and climate-driven hazards.

+- **Sub-Saharan Africa and South Asia** recorded the highest frequencies of "Not Prepared" events, while Europe, Oceania, and parts of the Americas showed stronger preparedness overall.

+- **Human rights violations were widespread**:
+  - Over **88% of disaster events** were associated with high-risk rights impacts.
+  - The most frequently threatened rights were the **right to health, shelter, life, water, and aid**.
+  - Disasters in Africa, Asia, and Latin America accounted for the majority of violations.

+- **Even high-preparedness countries (e.g., USA, China, India)** experienced substantial rights violations — suggesting that preparedness alone does not ensure rights protection and that structural, governance, and contextual factors also play critical roles.

+- **Regression models** showed:
+  - A statistically significant relationship between preparedness and human rights outcomes — but not always in the expected direction.
+  - In some regions, **higher preparedness scores were associated with more rights impacts**, possibly reflecting:
+    - Reporting bias
+    - Structural disaster intensity
+    - Gaps between institutional readiness and actual protection delivery

+- **Governance effectiveness was a key moderator**:
+  Countries with lower governance scores were consistently less prepared and more rights-vulnerable.
+Europe was the only region where preparedness was reliably associated with fewer rights violations.

+### Conclusion

+Preparedness reduces disaster severity but is not sufficient to protect rights.
+Institutional capacity, governance quality, disaster type, and regional context all shape whether governments can fulfill their obligations to protect life, shelter, health, and dignity during climate emergencies.
+The thesis introduces a scalable classification model and rights-risk framework that can inform global monitoring and policy reform.

+---

 ## Repository Structure

 This repository is organized to clearly separate raw data, analysis workflows, and generated outputs for a transparent and fully reproducible thesis project.